-Our programming purpose is to inform and engage Kirkland citizens in the governmental, community and cultural affairs of Kirkland through our television resources.
-We offer unedited coverage of City Council meetings and press conferences.
+We offer unedited coverage of City Council and Planning Commission meetings.
 We will illuminate and explain public issues.
 We will convene discussion and offer analysis of local and regional issues.
 We will create opportunities for dialogue between City officials and citizens, forums, debates, etc. We will inform citizens about community and cultural opportunities.
 We will strive to be accurate, fair and useful.

 For information regarding Cable Franchising and Cable Television Discounts click here